MidrarAdham/dcm_rpi_ip_add_service/README.md

         - ```pwd```
 - Save and exit the service file.
 - To run the service, type the following command:
-    - sudo systemctl enable [name of the service]
+    - sudo systemctl enable find_ip.service
-    - sudo systemctl start [name of the service]
+    - sudo systemctl start find_ip.service

 Once done, you should the following output indicating that the service is working:
 ![Output](service.png)